 You can see evidence of the vacuum by looking out for a release of bubbles (inside your RTA tank) after you’ve inhaled.

 An RDTA combines the RDA and RTA into a single atomizer.

-The build deck for these atomizers is most commonly found on top of the tank, with the tank acting as a deep juice well.
-This takes away the need to drip every few hits, but the possibility is still there.
+The build deck for these vapes is usually on top of the tank, with the well acting as a deep juice tank.
+This tank takes away the need to remove the top cap every few hits.

-RDTAs don’t have a bell and chimney system, meaning your juice might soak up a bit slower and your vapor will be slightly more dispersed.
-In all honesty, with the introduction of squonk mods in the vaping industry, RDTAs have become somewhat obsolete since squonk mods not only have bigger juice bottles but also give better flavor than an RDTA.
+RDTAs don’t have a bell and chimney system, meaning your e juice might soak up a bit slower, and your vapor will be slightly more dispersed.
+In all honesty, with the introduction of squonk mods, RDTAs have become somewhat obsolete since squonk mods have bigger juice bottles and give a great flavor that an RDTA can’t match.

-That’s it—the three most common rebuildable atomizers you’ll run into while browsing your local vape shop.
+That’s it—the three most common RBAs you’ll run into while browsing your local vape shop.

-It’s important to know that all RBAs need to be threaded (or wick’d) with a fresh wick of vaping cotton at least every 2 weeks or more frequently if you’re an avid vaper.
-However, the coils on an RBA can last months, as long as you’re giving them a nice clean (scraping off build-up) every time you wick them.
+It’s important to know that you’ll need to thread (or wick) all RBAs with a fresh wick of vaping cotton at least every two weeks.
+However, the coils on an RBA can last months, as long as you’re giving them a nice clean every time you wick them.

 Finally, you should also never forget the dangers of vaping.
 Nicotine is an addictive chemical, and smoking can cause birth defects and other reproductive harm.